capitalone/otvPlots/README.md

 An important part of model building is the "proc eyeball" sanity check.
 It can also be a painful part of the process, when you are the data scientist tasked with creating and checking 10,000 or more near-identical plots.
-The `otvPlots` package (previous name: Velma) is designed to streamline this process.
-Velma is an R package which takes a csv file as input and provides a pdf of VLM plots and **csv files of summary statistics (new!)** as output, optionally ordered so that *any severely abnormal time series will be at the top of the pdf*.
+The `otvPlots` package is designed to streamline this process. `otvPlots` is an R package which takes a csv file as input and provides a pdf of VLM plots and csv files of summary statistics as output, optionally ordered so that any severely abnormal time series will be at the top of the pdf.
 The only strict requirement of the data scientist is to specify which column of the input data file contains the date variable.

-Velma is efficiently implemented using `data.table` and `ggplot2` packages in R.
+`otvPlots` is efficiently implemented using `data.table` and `ggplot2` packages in R.
 Plots are automatically labeled if a variable dictionary is provided.
 Important variables can be given a highlighted label.
 A custom fuzzy matching algorithm can be provided by the user.